-Matt Silveira focuses his practice on appellate and civil litigation in federal and state courts, where he has successfully handled dozens of appeals and dispositive motions for clients.
-He has experience in a wide range of substantive legal areas, including intellectual property, antitrust, securities, finance, false claims, insurance, health care, and labor and employment.
+Matt Silveira focuses his practice on complex civil litigation in federal and state courts, where he primarily handles legal strategy, dispositive motions, and appeals.
+He has experience across a wide range of industries and subject matters, including financial markets, antitrust, intellectual property, technology, life sciences, health care, and labor and employment.

 Federal Circuit's Unanimous En Banc Decision Focuses on "Attribution to a Single Entity" to Establish Divided-Infringement Liability

 Hiding in Plain Sight: Analyzing Requests for Patent Damages Do-Overs Under Fed.
 R. Civ.
 P. 37(c)(1), BNA’s Patent, Trademark & Copyright Journal